 Intent: Children learn to follow a route on a prepared map/plan of school grounds/immediate local area and begin to draw own maps/plans of familiar places/routes followed, using own symbols in simple keys.
 They are introduced to compasses and compass directions and begin to use them on their walks.
 They can use aerial photos e.g. from Google Maps to identify familiar features within the school grounds and use tallies and tables to present findings from fieldwork.
-Future learning: Y2 Unit 1 -Fieldwork visit to Eston. developing observational skills and learning how to present geographical findings in a about our island home?
-Builds on: EYFS and Y1 Unit 1 -Children have begun to use maps to locate and identify geographical features within school arounds and the immediate local environment.
-Intent: Children are introduced to UK maps and are able to use them to locate the countries, capital cities and surrounding seas of the UK.
+Future learning: Y2 Unit 1 -Fieldwork visit to Eston. developing observational skills and learning how to present geographical findings in a range of ways.